-- Expert in the field as a consequence of specific training and extensive experience as practitioner, a resource for senior management in this subject area - Very broad knowledge of subject area through training and/or direct work experience, or supervision of function, able to analyze and ask probing questions - O Basic understanding of subject area through previous training/exposure
+- Expert in the field as a consequence of specific training and extensive experience as practitioner, a resource for senior management in this subject area - Very broad knowledge of subject area through training and/or direct work experience, or supervision of function, able to analyze and ask probing questions - Basic understanding of subject area through previous training/exposure

-Basic understanding of subject area through previous training ng/exposi ure

-Skill G.D Billing I.D.
-Bruce D.W.
-Evans R.B.
-Hodgins K. Lynch Proctor S.M.
-MacKenzie J.J.
-McCaig J.D.
-McFarland D.J.
-McQueen
+Skill Financial Knowledge Bosgoed Bruce Evans Hodgins Lynch Proctor MacKenzie McCaig McFarland McQueen

-Financial Knowledge

-Ability to read and interpret financial statements/notes
+Ability to read and interpret financial statements/notes • • •

-Experience in investment banking, mergers & acquisitions
+Experience in investment banking, mergers & acquisitions $\bigcirc$ • • • •

 Oil and Gas Operations Experience

-In-situ operations 0 0
+In-situ operations • 0 • •

-Large project development 0
+Large project development • • 0 • • •

-Health, Safety and Environmental
+Health, Safety and Environmental • • • • •

-Reserves Reporting
+Reserves Reporting • • •

-Regulatory 0 0
+Regulatory 0 • • 0 •

 Oil and Gas Marketing Experience

 Marketing of Oil or Gas 0 0

-Midstream/Transportation Sector 0 0 0
+Midstream/Transportation Sector 0 $\circ$ 0 • $\circ$

-Refining Sector 0 0
+Refining Sector 0 0 0

 Business Experience

-Corporate Strategy, Managing or Leading Growth
+Corporate Strategy, Managing or Leading Growth • • • •

-International Business
+International Business • • • •

-Human Resources/Compensation
+Human Resources/Compensation • • •

-Sectors Outside of Oil & Gas
+Sectors Outside of Oil & Gas • • •

-Corporate Law
+Corporate Law $\circ$ •

-Experience as CEO/Chair of Large North American Public Company • 0 - - 0
+Experience as CEO/Chair of Large North American Public Company • • 0 - - • 0

-Political/Public Policy or Regulatory 0 0
+Political/Public Policy or Regulatory

-Corporate Governance Experience
+Skill Corporate Governance/ESG Experience Bosgoed Bruce Evans Hodgins Lynch Proctor MacKenzie McCaig McFarland McQueen

-Other Boards of Directors
+Other Boards of Directors • • • • • • • • •

-Current Canadian Corporate Governance
+Current Canadian Corporate Governance • • • • • • •

-Securities Law, Regulatory Regime for Public Companies
+Securities Law, Regulatory Regime for Public Companies • • • • •

-Environmental, Social & Governance (ESG)
+Environmental, Social & Governance (ESG) • •

 Other

-Digital Skills 0
+Digital Skills •

+Cybersecurity Experience

 The GNC is also responsible for identifying and assessing new candidates for appointment or nomination to the Board and for considering succession issues as they relate to the members of the Board and committees.
-Where a vacancy exists or the need for a new candidate has been identified, the GNC will seek candidates who best match the identified needs of the Board and its committees, and will evaluate them taking into account their past performance, independence, competencies, skills, financial literacy, the Corporation's Inclusion and Diversity Policy (as described below) and such other factors as are necessary to ensure the promotion of effective governance and regulatory compliance.
+Where a vacancy exists or the need for a new candidate has been identified, the GNC will seek candidates who best match the identified needs of the Board and its committees and will evaluate them taking into account their past performance, independence, competencies, skills, financial literacy, the Corporation's Inclusion and Diversity Policy (as described below) and such other factors as are necessary to ensure the promotion of effective governance and regulatory compliance.